Learning Abroad Center

 Credits

-This course will introduce the MSID student to: various research concepts and practices; experience decisions involved in research regarding selection of topic and title for their study, developing statements of problems and choice of research questions, appropriate research design; issues related to research ethics and; develop their skills in choosing data collection instruments and analysis of the data they collect for their research.
-It does this by introducing various topics in the research cycle and providing a forum in which students can share with one another their research experience at each stage of the process.
+This course will introduce you to various research concepts and practices in the research cycle and provide a forum in which you can share your research experience at each stage of the process with your peers.
+In this course, you will learn about making decisions involved in research regarding selection of topic and title for your study, developing statements of problems and choice of research questions, and formulating appropriate research design.
+Learn about issues related to research ethics, as well as develop skills in choosing data collection instruments and analysis of the data you collect for your research.

 Syllabus for Research in Ecuador